 Orchestration tools provide the capabilities organizations require to be successful in the cloud, with the added advantage of being able to quickly adapt to new market demands and technology trends (microservices, containerization, distributed computing).

-So to answer the question, instead of focusing on automation for a single system, long-term IT and business goals are best served by orchestration solutions that can quickly integrate and automate a range of tools and technologies.
+So to answer the question, instead of focusing on automation for a single system, long-term IT and business goals are best served by orchestration solutions such as a distributed job scheduler that can quickly integrate and automate a range of tools and technologies.

 Cloud orchestration tools provide a single location for IT to automate, monitor, and manage processes that span private cloud, public cloud, or on-premises infrastructure.
 IT teams can coordinate existing infrastructure automation tools (Terraform, Chef, Ansible), consolidate cloud management tools (Saltstack, Rackware), and unify control over IT processes and business processes.